If you love Art Deco, then you will love discovering the Ladies of the era, proudly displayed inside and outside some of Melbourne's oldest buildings.

 The Fitzroy Gardens located on the southeastern edge of the Melbourne Central Business District in East Melbourne, Victoria, Australia houses the incredibly beautiful Conservatory.

-There is a massive statue of a draped form in marble outside the entrance to the Conservatory.
+There is a massive statue of a draped at deco form sculptured in marble, outside the entrance to the Conservatory.

 The statue of Diana and the Hounds erected outside the Conservatory in the Fitzroy Gardens, is the work of W. Leslie-Bowles.